geobtaa/metadata/entry-usage-guidelines.md

-# Entry and Usage Guidelines
+# BTAA Specific Entry Guidelines

 The BTAA Geoportal has more specific guidelines for some fields from [OpenGeoMetadata](https://opengeometadata.org) (OGM).